MBA'15, Investments and Corporate Finance

 IT Manager, Raytheon

 "I started the program about five years ago and have since been promoted three times.
 The D’Amore-McKim MBA program has definitely put me on the fast track."

 Working full-time with balancing studies is a hard thing to do.
 Listen to how the Part-Time MBA at D'Amore-McKim School of Business and the program's flexibility paid off for Tim.

-Q: What were you hoping to get out of the program?
+Q: What were you hoping to get out of the Part-Time MBA program?
 What were some of your specific goals?

 A:I wanted to learn more about organizational behavior skills, how to interface and manage people as well as aspects related to human resources, since my background didn’t cover a lot of that.
 There was also financial knowledge that I wanted to strengthen when it came to capital budgeting, analyzing projects, and approving those projects.
 Plus, I wanted the skills to be able to successfully present projects to senior leadership.
 The D'Amore-McKim School of Business gave me that practice in the classroom to present to large audiences and it’s truly been helpful in my career.
 Finally, I was hoping that this program would make a difference in my career.
-Since I started in the program, I’ve been promoted three times, so I would say overall my goals have been achieved.
+While I was in the program, I was promoted three times, so I would say overall my goals were achieved.

 Q: Were you able to take the skills from the classroom and bring them into your work environment seamlessly?